hmartelb/avlit/README.md

 # License

-This code implementation is licensed under the terms of the MIT License.
+This code is licensed under the terms of the MIT License.

 ```
 MIT License